achoruzy/achoruzy/README.md

 ### :world_map: I'm currently...

-- developing my ML skills
+- focusing on ML engineering projects at my work

-#### :desktop_computer: working on:
+#### :desktop_computer: working on side projects:

-- [nupicter](https://github.com/industArk/nupicter/) - PAUSED - a picture filtering app, where you can type your filter kernels by hand
-#### :arrow_right: thinking about next project:
-- 🤔
+- nothing relevant at the mo

 #### ⏲️ projects done recently:

 - [microservices_app](https://github.com/industArk/microservices_app) - some containers on docker - let's generate a chart!

-#### :memo: learning:
+#### :memo: developing skills:
-- Machine Learning and AI
-- Linear algebra, vectors and matrixes, geometry and graphics generating
-- Algorithms and datatypes
+- CNN and ML engineering for medical use
-- Rust language basics
+- Good coding practices

 ### 📫 How to reach me:
 achoruzy@gmail.com - feel free to drop me a mail :)